5jt/Tatin/docs/source/test.md

 `]ADOC #.Tatin.Tester2` (reference)

-## Run the full test suite

-1.  **Open Tatin** in a new instance of Dyalog.
+1.  **Open** Tatin in a new instance of Dyalog.

         ]CIDER.OpenProject /path/to/Tatin

+1.  **Prepare** the test framework.

+        #.Tatin.TestCases.Prepare

+    This initializes Tatin as a client and prepares for creating a code-coverage report.
+    It also creates a number of references needed by the tests.

+    It changes the current directory, establishes all required references and instantiates the `Tester2` class as `T`.

+    You need call `Prepare` only once.

-1.  **Run the tests.**
+1.  **Run** the tests.

+## :fontawesome-solid-play: Run the full test suite

         #.Tatin.TestCases.RunTests

-This prepares the test framework and then runs all the tests in Debug mode, so if something goes wrong the framework will stop and you can investigate right away,
+This runs all the tests in Debug mode, so if something goes wrong the framework will stop and you can investigate right away,

 You will be asked if you want to copy the test data to a temporary folder in preparation.
 The usual answer is Yes.